michaelmior/bloomfilter/README.md

 };
 ```

-`BitArray` is an interface defined in `com.sangupta.bloomfilter.core` package.
+`BitArray` is an interface defined in `io.github.michaelmior.bloomfilter.core` package.
 This provides methods that
 any implementation can be provide and thus be used as a bloom-filter implementation.
 This allows for rolling
 out bloom filter implementations backed by file based persistence, Redis server or similar.
 The following
 implementations are available for the `interface`: